Wreck (TV series): Production

 BBC Three commissioned Wrecked from Euston Films in March 2021.
 Written by Ryan J. Brown and directed by Chris Baugh, the six 45-minute episode series is executive produced by Noemi Spanos for Euston Films and Tommy Bulfin for the BBC.

 While writing the show, Brown purposefully included explicit LGBT themes (both Jamie and Vivian are gay), explaining that "as a gay man and horror fan, I think horror has always been queer but it's always coded, and subtext.
 I thought, 'let's do away with the subtext.
 Let's have explicit representation" and adding that he was used to LGBT characters always being the sidekicks in horror content.
 Simultaneously, Brown was careful to ensure that Jamie and Vivian's sexuality did not define them as characters but that he did not dismiss this either, noting that "growing up gay has equipped them to be the perfect heroes but the story doesn't need to be about their trauma".

 The cast was confirmed in March 2022, with Oscar Kennedy set to star as the lead Jamie.
 Also part of the cast were Thaddea Graham, Jack Rowan, and Jodie Tyack as well as Louis Boyer, Anthony Rickman, Amber Grappy, Diego Andres, Peter Claffey, Miya Ocego, Warren James Dunning, Ramanique Ahluwalia, and Alice Nokes.
 In a video posted to Instagram, Brown explained that Jamie is named after Jamie Lee Curtis, best known for playing Laurie Strode in the Halloween film franchise, and Jesse Walsh, the character played by Mark Patton in A Nightmare on Elm Street 2: Freddy's Revenge, whom he dubbed the "first male scream queen".

 Principal photography took place in Northern Ireland.

 In October 2022, prior to the first series' broadcast, it was announced that a second series of the show has been in development, and that the show was designed to run for at least three.

+Principal photography for the second series returned to Northern Ireland and lasted for four months between May 11 and September 1, 2023.
+Director Chris Baugh explained that the challenges of creating a realistic cruise ship in a warehouse was particularly challenging during production of series one, in contrast of the filming of the second series which was largely outdoors and more dependent on the weather.
+He cited The Wicker Man, Friday the 13th, The Final Girls, and The Evil Dead as particular influences on the second series.

+The release date for the second series was announced on 8 March 2024, alongside the news that Bradley Riches, Alan Dale, Shaheen Jafargholi, Phil Martin, Orlando Norman, Sam Buttery, Greg Austin, Carolyn Bracken, Niamh Walsh, and Buck Braithwaite were joining the cast.

 Episodes

-All episodes were made available on BBC iPlayer on October 9, 2022 prior to their linear broadcast.
+All episodes were made available on BBC iPlayer prior to their linear broadcast.